Smash! Crash! Bang!

 Fawn and Spot both looked up into the huge oak tree that stood in front of them.
 They saw a man dangling from one of the branches in a parachute.

-Jenny, Ricky and Mr. and Mrs. Hansen came outside.
+Heather, Ricky and Mr. and Mrs. Hansen came outside.

 “Oh my!” exclaimed Mrs. Hansen.
 “It looks as if a tornado passed through the yard.”